-Nasal fluid and saliva samples will be taken at selected sites from participants who have given participants.
+Nasal fluid and saliva samples will be taken at selected sites from participants who have given optional consent for this.

+Participants in Arm 5 (control group) will be assessed for fitness for vaccination (see Section participants.
 They will be given their second dose of 4CMenB vaccine, according to specific SOPs and the clinical study plan.
 They will stay in the trial site for observation for at least 15 minutes after vaccination.